RickHPotter/finance.rb/README.md

 1. I'm starting just now, this is, after all, the first sprint.
 2. Like most projects at their kick-start, it is just one person: me.
 3. I had a 2-week holiday and didn't touch the project whatsoever.
+4. I had a week off due to a -failed- participation in a take home challenge for a job interview, and I didn't touch the project.
+5. I had then a two-week span that I was participating in an internal recruitment at my job.
+I kept on working on this project, but way less.

 ## GAARA-01/be-01: Finish late Model Specs